 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.

-for the implementation of manure j

-management or capture and destroying

-biogas.
-As there are higher costs required

-to install biodigesters and flare /20/, than
+install biodigesters and flare /20/, than

 what would be represented by the

 baseline scenario, the project faces

 investment barriers compared with the

 usual practice of open anaerobic lagoons.

 The project evidences the NPV analyses

 considering the investment of biodigester

 and flaring installation and O&M for

 scenario without and with generation of

 electricity with biogas.
 All farms were

 analyzed proportionally to the swine

 population and consequent biodigester

 size.
 The discount rate considered of

-12,75% for 21 years is adequate
+12.17% for 21 years is conservative since

 considering the Brazilian government

-loan (SELIC) was around 12,75% on

-2007 /14/, when the project participant
+loan (SELIC) of July 2008, when the

-decide implement the project.
-The
+project participant decide implement the

-operation and maintenance cost reach
+project.
+The operation and maintenance

-16% of investment including beyond the
+cost reach around 16% of investment

-operation, the monitoring and
+including beyond the operation, the

-management project costs.
+monitoring and management project

+costs.

 As evidenced, all farms have a negative

 result with biodigester and electricity

 generator implementation justified mainly by

 the high investment of biodigester and

 electricity generator and low profit when use

+proper electricity or even null when only the

+capture and flaring activity is implemented.

+Hence, it is sufficiently demonstrated that the

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. proper electricity or even null when only the capture and flaring activity is implemented.
-Hence, it is sufficiently demonstrated that the project faces an investment barrier. • Technological barrier: The implementation of biodigesters instead of open anaerobic lagoons requires special expertise with respect to design of facility, operation and maintenance of flare and operation control (pressure, temperature, flow etc).
+Final Concl. project faces an investment barrier Ģ • Technological barrier: The implementation of biodigesters instead of open anaerobic lagoons requires special expertise with respect to design of facility, operation and maintenance of flare and operation control (pressure, temperature, flow etc).
 This expertise is not readily available with the swine farm managers, thus require support of external technicians considering the different activity from swine growing.
 This argument is validated by DNV on the basis of experience in similar swine farms in Brazil. • Barrier Due to Prevailing Practice.
 The Brazilian environment legislation require swine farm activities to have proper treatment system for manure, without discharge it into water bodies.
 The common practice for treatment of effluent is the open lagoon (esterqueira) which could avoid the water pollution and also could produce fertilizer to be used on the crops.
 In Brazil, there are 700,000 swine farmers and only 2,000 with biodigester.
-The use of biodigester is not common due
+The use of biodigester is not common due its high investment and the specific skill required as the anaerobic treatment system to produce gas involve the

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01